Jodie Foster: Personal life

 Foster met producer Cydney Bernard, then a production coordinator, on the set of Sommersby (1993).
-They were in a relationship from 1993 until 2008 and had two sons together: actor Charles ("Charlie"), born in 1998, and scientist Christopher ("Kit"), born in 2001.
+They were in a relationship from 1993 until 2008 and had two children together: Charles ("Charlie"), born in 1998, and Christopher ("Kit"), born in 2001.
 Foster is their biological mother; the biological father's identity has not been made public.
 In 2014, Foster married actress and photographer Alexandra Hedison after a year of dating.

 Foster's sexual orientation became the subject of public discussion in 1991 when publications such as OutWeek and The Village Voice, protesting against the alleged homophobia and transphobia in The Silence of the Lambs, claimed she was a lesbian.
 She publicly acknowledged her 14-year relationship with Bernard in 2007 in a speech at The Hollywood Reporters "Women in Entertainment" breakfast honoring her.
 In 2013, she addressed her decision to come out in a speech after receiving the Cecil B. DeMille Award at the 70th Golden Globe Awards, which led many news outlets to describe her as gay.
 Some sources noted that she did not use the words "gay" or "lesbian" in her speech.

 On December 19, 1983, Foster was detained by U.S. customs agents at Logan International Airport for possessing a gram of cocaine.
 She was charged with a misdemeanor and placed on one year's probation.

+In 2007, Foster told Entertainment Weekly that she is an atheist, though she "[loves] religions and the rituals.
+Even though I don't believe in God, we celebrate pretty much every religion in our family with the kids."
+In 2010, she explained that her family "ritualizes" all holidays: "I take pains to give my family a real religious basis, a knowledge, because it's being well educated.
+You need to know why all those wars were fought."
+She allowed her children to choose their own religions when they turned 18.